Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/email-action.md

 Depending on the settings configured in Service Manager there are two options for the editor that is used when writing the main body of the email.

 ### Message Text
 The Message Text is a simple text editor that doesn't include any formatting options.
 The text that is typed by the user gets inserted into an email template when the email is sent.
-This can assure that the email formats and content are consistant.
+This can assure that the email formats and content are consistent.
 There are no options to view the email template or select an alternative email template.
 * Simple, quick, and easy to use.
-* No concerns about formatting or consistancy.
+* No concerns about formatting or consistency.
 Just write and send.

 ### Template Editor
 The Template Editor loads the email template into view so the user can see exactly what will be sent to the recipient.
-The editor includes a tool bar with a number of formating options.
+The editor includes a tool bar with a number of formatting options.
 * Format the font by applying different font types and colors.
 * Include links.
 * Add images, either by pasting or providing a URL to an image source.